younesaassila/ttv-lol-pro/README.md

 >

-[TTV LOL](https://ttv.lol/) removes livestream ads from [Twitch](https://www.twitch.tv/).
+[TTV LOL](https://ttv.lol/) removes livestream ads from [twitch.tv](https://www.twitch.tv/)

 This fork:

-- disables TTV LOL for channels you are subscribed to,
+- disables TTV LOL for channels you are subscribed to.
-- prevents error #2000 by temporarily falling back to the stream/VOD with ads.

 ## Installation

 ### Chrome

-> ❌ The extension does not update automatically.
+`❌ The extension does not update automatically.`

 1. Download the latest version of this extension in the "Releases" section (ZIP file)
 1. Unzip the ZIP file you just downloaded